Alexander-Osborne/GeomorphPi/Setup/Setup_READ.md

 To install the OS onto your SD card you will need to format and then transfer the OS to the card.
 To format the SD card first download a SD card formatiing software (available [Here](https://www.sdcard.org/downloads/formatter/)) and format the SD card. **Warning this will erase all data on the SD card**

-To place the OS onto the now blank SD card you will need a software package such as balenaEtcher ((available [Here](https://www.balena.io/etcher/)).
+To place the OS onto the now blank SD card you will need a software package such as balenaEtcher (available [Here](https://www.balena.io/etcher/)).

 In balenaEtcher select the target drive as the SD card and the file as the RaspberryPi OS.
 Depending on the SD card this should take no longer than 5 minutes.

+## Step 2 - First Boot

+Inserting the SD card into the RaspberryPi for the first time and booting will load RasperryPi OS.
+Unlink a desktop computer, the system will boot into terminal mode.
+This will require a keyboard to navigate.

+The RaspberryPi will restart at this stage as it expands its file system storage to take up the full capacity of the SD card.

+You will be greeted with a login screen.
+Username: pi and Password: raspberry.

+## Step 3 - Connecting to the internet

+Connecting the RaspberryPi to the internet will enable the easy installation of packages at a later time.
+This however does not need to be connected to WiFI when used for data collection.

+**Type**

+*sudo raspi-config*